rui-bernardino/cyloco/README.md

 Just copy it to whatever you have a path to and set execute permissions.
 BAT file included in case you want to use this in Windows.

 # Usage
 Just pass it whatever you want to concatenate.
-If you specify nothing, it will open "\*.txt" in local directory.
+If you specify nothing, it will open "\*.txt" and "\*.log" in local directory.
 ## Unix
 ```
 cyloco.py [<file>|<directory>]